gstarr/gstarr.github.io/index.md

-**Graham Starr** is a New York-based freelance writer, designer, journalist, and humorist who makes things with computers.
-He made this website.
-He also made this text.
-Sometimes "things" means words or intangibles.
-Graham usually only speaks in the third person for one paragraph.
+**Graham Starr** (me) is a New York-based freelance writer, designer, journalist, and humorist who makes things with computers.
+My focus is technically-driven, design-minded, creative, and inclusive journalism, and I care a lot about experimenting with new media to tell powerful and complex stories in innovative ways.

-For the remainder of 2015, I'm working as a freelance media consultant for the UN Refugee Agency, using creative media to engage the U.S. population on refugee issues as part of [UNHCR's](http://www.unhcr.org/)/[USA for UNHCR's](http://www.unrefugees.org/) "Digital HIVE" joint innovation project.
+For the remainder of 2015, I'm working as a freelance media consultant with the UN Refugee Agency, using creative media to engage the U.S. population on refugee issues as part of [UNHCR's](http://www.unhcr.org/)/[USA for UNHCR's](http://www.unrefugees.org/) "Digital HIVE" joint innovation project.

-Before that, I was a [Dow Jones News Fund](http://www.newsfund.org/) Digital Intern at the award-winning [Christian Science Monitor](http://www.csmonitor.com/About/People/Graham-Starr) in Boston, covering technology and culture for the Innovations desk and leading the mobile team on the Monitor's features redesign.
+Before that, I was a [Dow Jones News Fund](http://www.newsfund.org/) Digital Media Intern at the award-winning [Christian Science Monitor](http://www.csmonitor.com/About/People/Graham-Starr) in Boston, covering technology and culture for the Innovations desk and leading the mobile team on the Monitor's features redesign.
 After my internship ended, I was kept on as a freelance designer.
+In May, I worked with the 13 other DJNF digital interns to create ["Phantom in Phoenix"](http://djnf.atavist.com/), an immersive multimedia project about *The Phantom of the Opera*'s U.S. Tour in Phoenix, Ariz., for which I was the story designer and web editor.

-In college, I was Editor-in-Chief of [Tufts University's humor magazine](http://www.tuftszamboni.com/), which would be a weird sentence if I didn't go to Tufts but makes complete sense because I did.
+In college, I was the Editor-in-Chief of [Tufts University's humor magazine](http://www.tuftszamboni.com/), which would be a weird sentence if I didn't go to Tufts but makes complete sense because I did.

 More of my resume can be found on my [resume](http://gstarr.me/projects/resume).

-My focus is technically-driven, design-minded, creative, and inclusive journalism, and I care a lot about experimenting with new media to tell powerful and complex stories in innovative ways.
-An example of this can be seen in ["Phantom in Phoenix"](http://djnf.atavist.com/), an immersive multimedia project about *The Phantom of the Opera*'s U.S. Tour, for which I was the story designer and web editor.

 I spend most of my time figuring out how to bridge comedy, technology, design, and journalism, and you can see some of [those efforts](http://gstarr.me/projects/misc) on this site.
 If I have any free time, you can find me memorizing public transportation lines, exploring the great outdoors and/or [deep web](http://www.cachemonet.com/), [making lists](http://www.gstarr.me/projects), [impulse buying silly domain names](http://beyonce.horse/), rock climbing, or teaching myself a new skill.